xasterKies/xasterKies/README.md

-"A ship at the habour is safe, but that is not what ships are built for."
+"A ship at the habour is safe, but that's not what ships are built for."